Ogunfool/A-Transformer-Based-Model-For-Multivariate-Time-Series-Prediction-Task-Built-from-scratch-in-pytorch/README.md

 # EncoderTransformerArchitecture (BERT)
-Building Transformers from scratch for both regression and classification tasks.
+Building Transformers from scratch for regression and classification tasks.
 The modules include:

 Multi-head Attention